Butterscotch Pecan Scones

 Step-by-Step Instructions

-To begin: toast the pecans in a 400°F oven until fragrant, about 4 minutes.
+Step 1: Toast the pecans.
+Place the pecans on a parchment lined baking sheet and toast in a 400°F-oven until fragrant, about 4 minutes.
 Let them cool, then coarsely chop them and set aside.

 Use your fingertips to rub the butter into dry ingredients until the mixture resembles coarse crumbs with pea-sized clumps of butter within.